 With an empty weight of just 20.5 ounces, an overall length of 5.5-inches and a 1-inch wide slide, the P290 definitely qualifies as compact.
 But, if you are used to the exceptionally pocket-able guns in .380 and .32 ACP, like the Ruger LCP, North American Arms Guardian or DiamondBack DB380, the P290 is going to seem bulky for a quick drop into a front jeans pocket.
 However, it was terrific to work with in the waistband, on the hip, in an ankle holster and in the various backpack and purse pockets it was tested in.
 The P290 fits right into the same defensive slot as a J-frame .38 Spl. revolver.
 In other words, enough gun to get the job done, but just the right size for everyday carry.

-With the P290's light weight, heavy trigger, short grip and short barrel, it took some concentration to produce good 5-shot groups from the bench at 25 yards.
+At the Range With the P290's light weight, heavy trigger, short grip and short barrel, it took some concentration to produce good 5-shot groups from the bench at 25 yards.
 The top-notch sights were helpful in this regard, but my little finger was looking for something to hold on to.
 I took advantage of the pistol's +P rating to test CorBon 125-grain +P jacketed hollow points, DoubleTap 115-grain +P Barnes TAC-XP hollow points and Winchester standard pressure 147 grain PDX1 hollow points.
 Group sizes were quite consistent, with the CorBon averaging 2.95-inch groups, the Winchester 3-inch groups and the DoubleTap 3.1-inch groups.

 It's nice to know the pistol is accurate out at these distances, but it's not intended for silhouette target competitions.
 This little SIG really came into its own in off-hand shooting in the 7- to 15- yard range.
 Through a series of drills with a variety of ball and hollow-point ammunition, the P290 provided solid defensive accuracy, and it functioned flawlessly with every ammunition type it was fed.
 Standard pressure loads produced a manageable level of felt recoil.
 With +P loads, however, the recoil level increased measurably.
 It made the P290 feel like an Airweight .38 loaded with +P ammo.
 Certainly not unbearable, but definitely not for a beginner.

-To be honest, I didn't know if I was going to like the P290.
+Final Notes To be honest, I didn't know if I was going to like the P290.
 As a fan of pocket pistols and deep-concealment firearms, I thought this pistol would be just a little too large to fit the bill.
 However, as I’ve cleaned it, carried it and shot it, this new SIG Sauer has grown on me.
 By moving it half a step over from the pocket pistol category to the sub-compact box, it’s clearly a pistol with an exceptional feature set—handling, power level and reliability—for a handgun of its size.
 I can see the P290 easily taking the place of some of the larger defensive handguns that I like, and possibly some of the smaller ones as well.

 As of this writing, First Edition models are still available, though you might have to look for them.
 Standard and two-tone models are in stock and ready to ship.
 A new eight-round magazine will be available soon to boost ammunition capacity and to keep your little finger from getting lonely.